Caching in Zulip

 KEY_PREFIXis rotated every time we deploy to production; see below for details.

-We use this decorator in more than 30 places in Zulip, and it saves a huge amount of otherwise very self-similar caching code.
+We use this decorator in about 30 places in Zulip, and it saves a huge amount of otherwise very self-similar caching code.

 The one thing to be really careful with in using

 that if an item is in the cache, the body of

 never called.
 This means some things that might seem like clever code

 reuse are actually a really bad idea.
 For example: